Reach Out and Read: History

 Over three decades, Reach Out and Read has expanded across the country and built its evidence base.
 Today, more than 6,400 clinical locations nationwide implement the evidence-based model, leveraging the existing health care system for a cost-effective delivery.
-Their team of 34,000 medical providers distribute 7.4 million new books to 4.8 million children annually.
+Their team of 34,000 medical providers distributes 7.4 million new books to 4.8 million children annually.

 Program and methods

 Reach Out and Read strives to improve emergent literacy and social-emotional health during the span of rapid brain growth and development between birth and age five, particularly in economically disadvantaged families who are at risk for adverse outcomes.
 They do this by partnering with trusted pediatric medical professionals who encourage parents to read aloud regularly with their children, and provide the knowledge and tools families need to nurture early learning and provide the best start for their children.

-Beginning at six months of age when children become developmentally ready especially the ability for joint attention, pediatric medical teams nationwide coach and model for parents at well-child visits until age 5 about the critical role that reading aloud and telling stories should play in their daily routine with their children.
+Beginning at six months of age when children become developmentally ready especially in the ability for joint attention, pediatric medical teams nationwide coach and model for parents at well-child visits until age 5 about the critical role that reading aloud and telling stories should play in their daily routine with their children.
 Children also receive a new, age, language and developmentally-appropriate book to bring home and build their home library.

 Through special initiatives, Reach Out and Read adapts their intervention to serve special populations, creating a more powerful and individualized intervention.
-These special initiatives include American Indian/Alaska Native Initiative, Leyendo Juntos Initiative (for Spanish-speaking families), Military Families Initiative, Early Math Initiative, and Developmental Disabilities Initiative.
+These special initiatives include the American Indian/Alaska Native Initiative, Leyendo Juntos Initiative (for Spanish-speaking families), Military Families Initiative, Early Math Initiative, and Developmental Disabilities Initiative.

-Reach Out and Read's unique model of integrating literacy into routine pediatric care is designed to meet families where they are; while less than one-third of children in the United States are enrolled in a childcare setting, more than 90% received a well-child check-up every year.
+Reach Out and Read's unique model of integrating literacy into routine pediatric care is designed to meet families where they are; while less than one-third of children in the United States are enrolled in a childcare setting, more than 90% receive a well-child check-up every year.
 With their unique access to pediatric providers, Reach Out and Read reaches the children whose need is greatest, during the most critical time, the first three years of their lives.

 Reach Out and Read has demonstrated that reading aloud with infants and toddlers connects to the most significant parts of a child's development.
 Shared reading provides children with a fertile learning environment—encouraging curiosity and imagination.
 It also promotes resilience and mitigates toxic stress.
 Reach Out and Read starts with early literacy, but naturally extends to social-emotional development, motivation, persistence, confidence, and more.

 By making literacy promotion a standard part of pediatric care, Reach Out and Read leverages the child development expertise of pediatric medical teams to prepare at-risk children for academic and life success.
 No other early literacy organization has both the scale to reach millions of children nationwide and the solid evidence base to support program effectiveness.